bp0lr/dmut-resolvers/README.md

 ### top20.txt

-Top 20 public dns servers in case you need something small and fast. the error rate for this list is < 1%.
+Top 20 public dns servers, in case you need something small and fast. the error rate for this list is < 1%.